lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 \bf\tag{8-5}
 $$

-We also desire the interpolated data value $d$ to be no smaller than the minimum $d_i$ and no larger thana—  the maximum $d_i$.
+We also desire the interpolated data value $d$ to be no smaller than the minimum $d_i$ and no larger than the maximum $d_i$.
 Thus the weights should also satisfy

 $$
 \begin{equation*}